 There are just a few more items to point out before getting into calibration, making predictions, taking data and matching your data in more detail.
-To the right the picture shows the equation box for entering predictions and matching data.
-Directly above this and below the progress indicator you have controls for setting the range of the graph data and controls for printing and saving.
-The graphs that display your collected data are shown on the next page.
+To the right of the main controls shows the equation box for entering predictions and matching data.
+To the left of the image and below the progress indicator you have controls for automatically setting the range of the graph data based on the data points acquired.
+You can manually change the range by clicking on the maximum or minimum values on the graphs.
+Directly below that you have controls for printing and saving.
+Printing generates a PDF file with the graphs and the equations used for fitting.
+Saving generates a text file of your data points which can be further analysed using spreadsheet programs.
+The graphs that display your collected data are shown below.
 Your predictions are displayed with red lines; fits are displayed with blue lines.